Arthur J. Bressan Jr.: Late life and The Bressan Project

 As the 1980s progressed, Bressan's friends remember him growing increasingly ill and physically weak.
-He passed away of AIDS-related complications on July 29, 1987 in New York City.
-Although many of his films fell out of public consciousness after his death, they have received more recent acclaim due to their restoration in the late 2010s conducted by The Bressan Project, led by Bressan's sister, Roe Bressan.
+He died of AIDS-related complications on July 29, 1987, in New York City.
+Although many of his films fell out of public consciousness after his death, they have received more recent acclaim due to their restoration in the late 2010s conducted by The Bressan Project, led by queer film historian Jenni Olson and Bressan's sister, Roe Bressan.

 Influence and larger themes in works

 Bressan believed that sexual identity corresponded directly to an individual's overall identity.
 For this reason, the entirety of his body of work was, to varying degrees, concerned with validating queer (mostly gay, in terms of relations between two cisgender men) existence in of itself.
-When at parties in New York, Bressan would unapolagetically introduce himself as a gay pornographer to the people he met, attempting to normalize gay culture to broader straight communities in a somewhat shocking and destablizing manner.
+When at parties in New York, Bressan would unapologetically introduce himself as a gay pornographer to the people he met, attempting to normalize gay culture to broader straight communities in a somewhat shocking and destabilizing manner.
 This was also his aim in Gay USA; through aerial shots, he wished to demonstrate that the queer community was composed of hundreds of thousands of individuals across American, which shocked many.

 Although Bressan was mostly concerned with gay being in his films, he consciously and actively validated other queer subcultures, due in part to input from his lesbian female friends who felt as though they were underrepresented in everyday culture.
 This made him a pioneer of destabilizing the hegemonic idea of the queer as being thought of as a cisgendered man.